angulardart/site-angulardart/src/angular/tutorial/toh-pt0.md

 ## Angular app basics

-Angular applications are made up of _components_.
+Angular apps are made up of _components_.
 A _component_ is the combination of an HTML template and a component class that controls a portion of the screen.
 The starter app has a component that displays a simple string:

 <?code-excerpt "lib/app_component.dart" title linenums?>